gottacatchenall/ms_sampling_effort/manuscript.md

 ecological interactions [@Jordano2016SamNet].
 The questions we pose and attempt to answer are: 1) How many times do you have to observe a non-interaction between two species to be confident in saying that is a true negative?
-2) How "wrong" are the measurements of network structure modularity as a function of false-negative probability? and lastly 3) How do false-negatives impact our ability to make reliable predictions about interactions?
+2) How "wrong" are the measurements of network structure as a function of false-negative probability? and lastly 3) How do false-negatives impact our ability to make reliable predictions about interactions?
 We conclude by suggesting use of null models like those presented here as a tool for guiding